Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Want an adventure?
 Try sandboarding.
 It’s a fun sport where you slide down the dunes on a special board.

 Moreover, you can also take to the skies with a paragliding session for a truly unforgettable experience.
-What can be more thrilling than to enjoy a bird’s eye view of the dunes’ charming landscape as you soar above the rolling hills and the deep blue sea?
+What could be more thrilling than to enjoy a bird’s eye view of the dunes’ charming landscape as you soar above the rolling hills and the deep blue sea?

 Camel Riding and Horse-Drawn Carriages